Do I need to be from Santa Clara Unified School District in order to apply?

 The application process occurs during the 6th grade year, during which the 49ers STEM Leadership Institute is able to accept sixty students to join the program beginning their 7th grade year.
 These students, should they complete all requirements, will continue in the program (no need to reapply each year) through their final year of high school.

-What is the timeline for the 2017 transfer application process?
+What was the timeline for the transfer application process?

 3/16/17: Application opens